Why I Will Never Buy The SPY

 A market-cap weighted index is pretty much like it sounds.
 Stocks with a larger market capitalization have a larger weighting in the fund.
 A stock with a market cap of $50 billion would have ten times the weight in a fund than a stock with a market cap of $5 billion.

-Cap-weighting is popular since it keeps managements costs down.
+Cap-weighting is popular since it keeps management costs down.
 Once the fund takes the initial positions, it mostly rebalances itself.
-Some argue that active management has not been proven to deliver additional net returns on average– so why even try?
+Some argue that active management has not been proven to deliver additional net returns on average – so why even try?
 Just "go with the flow" at the cheapest possible cost – right?
 That is the impression I get from the following research paper, The Cost of Active Investing (2008, Kenneth French).

 But market-cap weighting is not the panacea that some have been led to believe.